 For more information, see our page on stigma and misconceptions about mental health.

 “What helps me the most is the ongoing realisation and acceptance that the way in which my bipolar disorder manifests itself, and the symptoms I display, are not personality traits or 'bad behaviour'.”

-This information was published in May 2018.
-We will revise it in 2021.
+This information was published in February 2022.
+We will revise it in 2025.